vakor50/Web-Of-Connections/README.md

 - First run loads all external links (Ext)
 - Second and future runs load  external links from Ext and creates connections between pages that link to each other (doesn't run on non-wikipedia external links for simplicity)

+Only works on an HTTP connection, NOT on a HTTPS connection

 Data Formatting
 - In the print display, make the different nodes collapsable